 - 9% of girls and 15% of boys have seen child porn

 - 18% of girls and 32% of boys have seen beastiality

 - 23% of girls and 39% of boys have seen sexual bondage online

 - 57% of girls and 83% of boys have seen group sex online

 - 28% of 16 to 17 year olds have unintentionally been exposed to porn online

 - 71% of teens hide online behavior from their parents

 - 60% of girls are exposed to porn before 18

 - 90% of boys are exposed to porn before 18

-To combat this, families and students need resources.
-That is one of the reasons Caleb Micah exists.
-For resource help, please click on the button below.
+To combat this, men, students, and families need resources.
+That is one of the reasons calebmicah.org exists.
+For resource help, please click on the RESOURCES button below.